Lockonchen/machine_learning_coursera/README.md

 # machine_learning_coursera
-The assignments of Machine Learning course offered by Stanford
+The assignments of Machine Learning course offered by Stanford on Coursera